 When deciding what kind of morning work you want your students to complete, there are a lot of factors to consider.
 Will students be able to complete it independently?
 Will they need help?
 Will they finish it too quickly?

 Prioritizing morning work that students can complete independently and that will keep students busy will make it easier for you to complete other tasks.
-I used this free morning work idea that helped improve students' writing.
+Check out these 14 morning work ideas if you aren't sure what you want to do in your classroom.

 Whatever you decide to do, make sure it is easy and requires very little planning on your part - save your time and energy for planning your lessons.